Clinton pitbull, media attack Kelly after Gold Star general defends Trump condolence call

 “Kelly isnt just an enabler of Trump.
 He's a believer in him.
 That makes him as odious as the rest.
 Dont be distracted by the uniform,” Hillary Clinton’s former spokesman and CNN contributor Brian Fallon tweeted.

-“I am stunned by John Kelley's lies about a black woman who he called an 'empty barrel,' MSNBC’s Lawrence O’Donnell tweeted.
+“I am stunned by John Kelley's lies about a black woman who he called an 'empty barrel,'” MSNBC’s Lawrence O’Donnell tweeted.

 During his appearance in the White House briefing room on Thursday, Kelly tried to reset – and resolve – the unseemly weeklong political war over presidential calls to families of dead American soldiers.